UICIDEAS/IDEA_130_F23/ASSIGNMENTS.md

 ## Twine Game (Due: Week 6, 9.28.23)

-Create a non-linear game using Twine.
+Create a non-linear game using Twine (https://twinery.org/)

 Play a few of the text adventure games from the list provided below.
 Think about how these kinds of games relate to the Anna Anthropy reading.